Skip to main content

 However, there are both benefits and drawbacks to the schemes, not least that they are not regulated (although some of the providers in the market have now signed up to a code of practice).
 If you are considering introducing such a scheme, it is important to research the position thoroughly.
 It is also worth bearing in mind there may be alternative or additional options which may meet the needs of your employees.
 For example,

-• a cheap or interest free loan could be a tax efficient alternative of helping employees deal with a financial emergency
+• a cheap or interest free loan could be a tax efficient alternative of helping employees deal with a financial emergency.
+More information for employers on the tax treatment of beneficial loans can be found on GOV.UK.

 • tax breaks may be available to employers offering employees counselling with things like debt problems – Further information can be found in HMRC’s Employment Income Manual.

-• weekly pay periods may better match work done with an employee’s cash flow needs (although may also have Universal Credit implications and increase your exposure to RTI penalties).
+• weekly pay periods may better match work done with an employee’s cash flow needs.
+However changing pay periods, particularly in-year, may be complex for employers and weekly reporting can increase admin, costs and exposure to Real Time Information penalties.

 Although the employee fee for each transaction is small, repeated drawdowns can lead to them mounting up.
 Even if employers do go ahead with a scheme, employers can usually choose to absorb this fee each time, making the advance entirely without cost for the employee.
-Employers should be aware that any attempt to recoup the fee from the employee may have National Minimum Wage considerations.
+Employers should be aware that, depending on the arrangements, any attempt to recoup the fee from the employee may have National Minimum Wage considerations.

 Back to top